lovehifi/lmsraudio/README.md

 Access the Music Server DAC interface by navigating to http://raudio/ or http://raudio.local/ in your browser.
 In case you cannot locate it, use the Advanced IP Scanner software to discover the IP address of rAudio.
 Subsequently, access it via the IP address; for instance: http://192.180.0.2.

+You can click on the Configuration menu, and scroll down to the bottom of the page to update to the latest version.
+>
 ---------------------
 >
 SSH: user: root, pass: ros, and you can customize it according to your own needs.